TermySequence/termy-website/posts/new-setup.rst

   * The bundled shell integration scripts will be installed into :file:`/usr/share/termy-server` instead of :file:`/etc/profile.d`.
 Downstream, subpackages will be removed and the scripts will be included in the main :program:`termy-server` package.

-  * A new setup script :program:`termy-setup` will replace the current :doc:`termy-systemd-setup <td:man/systemd>`, subsuming its :doc:`functionality <td:systemd>` and also providing the logic to append shell integration code to user dotfiles.
+  * A new setup script :doc:`termy-setup <td:man/setup>` will replace the current :doc:`termy-systemd-setup <td:man/systemd>`, subsuming its :doc:`functionality <td:systemd>` and also providing the logic to append shell integration code to user dotfiles.

-  * A new Setup Tasks dialog wrapping :program:`termy-setup` will be added to :program:`qtermy`.
+  * A new :doc:`Setup Tasks dialog <td:dialogs/setup-tasks>` wrapping :program:`termy-setup` will be added to :program:`qtermy`.
 It will be shown on first launch and will be accessible from the Help menu.
 The existing setup prompt will be removed.

 All of this will hopefully result in a simpler and better setup experience going forward.
 Of course, it's also possible to skip setup entirely and install shell integration manually using the `upstream instructions <https://iterm2.com/shell_integration.html>`_.